 Future Tense Worksheet – What Will You Do?

 Then, ask the students to tell you what their partner will do after class.
-In future lessons, this can become part of your classroom routine to help students become more fluent in using the future tense.
+This can become part of your classroom routine in future lessons to help students become more fluent in using the future tense.